TEN-T and FENIX: Trans-European Networks and Data Exchange

 An interactive map allows users to view the basic corridors and their connection points.
 Users can overlay associated infrastructure, including multimodal hubs and charging stations.
 Indicators of compliance with projects such as AFIF are also available.
 The corridors form a dense network around major trans-European routes, facilitating trade and mobility.

-Source: European Commission "TENtec Interactive Map Viewer"
+Source: European Commission "TENtext interactive Map Viewer"

 Constituent Elements of the TEN-T Network